webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

  * An "exp" (Expiry) claim MUST be included with the time after which the token expires.
 This limits the time over which a token is valid.
 An "exp" claim MUST NOT be more than 24 hours from the time of the request.
+Limiting this to 24 hours balances the need for reuse against the potential cost and likelihood of theft of a valid token.

 This JWT is included in an Authorization header field, using an auth-scheme of "vapid".
 A push service MAY reject a request with a 403 (Forbidden) status